atharvahatekar/Time-Series-Forecasting/readme.md

 2. **Outlier Detection and Handling:**
    - Use IQR to detect and remove extreme values.
-   - Apply statistical transformations using IQR and some more statistical measures.\n **Data Contains Outliers**
+   - Apply statistical transformations using IQR and some more statistical measures.

+**Data Contains Outliers**
 ![Before Outlier Removal](src/withOutliers.png)
 **Data After removing Outliers**